Tolujoh-n/hiring-task/SETUP.md

 - **[Node.js](https://nodejs.org/en/)**: Required for running the React application.
 - **[npm](https://www.npmjs.com/)**: Package manager that comes with Node.js.
 - **[.NET SDK](https://dotnet.microsoft.com/download/dotnet)**: Required for building and running the ASP.NET Core backend.
-- **SQL Server**: Required to store user and Todo data.
-You can download it from [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

 ## 1. Clone the Git Repository